 - C: U and V tiling.
 Sets the texture map to either tile or not tile (repeat) in either U or V direction.
 Default is set to No Tiling.

 - D: UV Rotation, U and V position, U and V pivot.
 These properties allow for transforming a texture map in U and V space.
 To rotate a texture map about its center, set the U and V positions to -.500 and the U and V pivot to .500.

 In order to use text in Studio, fonts need to be added to the fonts folder within the user's project directory.
 Before adding fonts to your project, be sure that you have the rights to distribute the fonts or use open source fonts from www.google.com/webfonts

 Studio comes packaged with a default library of open source webfonts.
 These fonts can be found in the project palette font library directory.

-Select the font in file explorer and click Open.
+Drag a font from Windows Explorer to the fonts folder in the project directory.
 A copy of the font will be generated and added to the project.